ShiqiYu/libfacedetection.train/README.md

 ```

 ## Export CPP source code
-The following bash code can export CPP for project [libfacedetection](https://github.com/ShiqiYu/libfacedetection)
+The following bash code can export a CPP file for project [libfacedetection](https://github.com/ShiqiYu/libfacedetection)
 ```Shell
 cd $TRAIN_ROOT/tasks/task1/
 ./exportcpp.py -m weights/yunet_final.pth -o output.cpp
 ```
 ## Design your own model
-You can copy $TRAIN_ROOT/tasks/task1/ to $TRAIN_ROOT/tasks/task2/ or other similar directory, and then change the model defination file: yufacedetectnet.py
+You can copy $TRAIN_ROOT/tasks/task1/ to $TRAIN_ROOT/tasks/task2/ or other similar directory, and then modify the model defined in file: tasks/task2/yufacedetectnet.py .